mahdi-shafiei/STAT-4830/index.md

 * Basic Probability (Stat 4300)
 * Programming experience in a scripting language such as Python.
 Basic comfort in iteration and functions.

+## Assessment

+- In class participation and attendance (starting Thur March 20th) (5%)
+- Final project report, implementation, and development process (65%)
+   - Implementation (25%)
+   - Report / self critiques (25%)
+   - Team peer assessment (5%)
+   - Instructor assessment of involvement in project (10%)
+- Midterm project presentation (10%)
+- Final project presentation (20%)

-## Deliverable: a final project due on week 3
+## Final project deliverable due on week 3

-# Final Project Structure

 VERY detailed instructions on how to get started with your project are available at the following link: [STAT-4830-project-base](https://github.com/damek/STAT-4830-project-base)